Congratulations on your successful application to the Year of Stories 2022 Community Stories Fund.

 What to include in your press release

-The following four things must be included in all press releases about your funded activity:
+The following three things must be included in all press releases about your funded activity:

 - Please mention that your activity is taking place as part of the Year of Stories 2022 within the first three paragraphs.